M2-Ventures-EHR/killbill-swagger-coden/README.md

 curl http://127.0.0.1:8080/swagger.json > ./kbswagger.json
 ```

-Note that we can also export yam using:
+Note that we can also export yaml using:
 ```
 curl http://127.0.0.1:8080/swagger.yaml > ./kbswagger.yaml
 ```

-Note that there is some usefull information about annotations in these pages.
+Note that there is some useful information about annotations in these pages.

 * [github wiki](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X)
 * [swagger doc](https://swagger.io/docs/specification/2-0/)